Five of the students involved in the Scholars in Residents Program, May 2017: from left to right, Alisha, Mac, Zohar, Caleigh, and Amal.

 Scholars in Residence Program, May 2017

-This project is a partnership with the Jackman Humanities Institute’s Scholars in Residence program.
-For May 2016, we will be running an intensive digital collections lab with five undergraduate students, out of the Canadian Lesbian and Gay Archives, to create three digital collections: 1) “Not a Place on a Map,” Desh Pardesh Festival oral history project (partnership with South Asian Visual Arts Centre); 2) The Mirha-Soleil Ross Archives; 3) Foolscap Oral History Project.
+This project was a partnership with the Jackman Humanities Institute’s Scholars in Residence program.
+We ran an intensive digital collections lab with five undergraduate students to create three digital collections: 1) “Not a Place on a Map,” Desh Pardesh Festival oral history project (partnership with South Asian Visual Arts Centre); 2) The Mirha-Soleil Ross Archives; 3) Foolscap Oral History Project.
+Our community partner, where the students were based, was The ArQuives: Canada’s LGBTQ2+ Archives, and the exhibitions they created are on the ArQuives’ Omeka site.

 Day1Foolscap.JPG